Joe Pass: Early life

 Pass was born in New Brunswick, New Jersey, on January 13, 1929.
 His father, Mariano Passalacqua, was a steel-mill worker who was born in Sicily.
 The family later moved to Johnstown, Pennsylvania.
-Although it is commonly believed that Pass became interested playing guitar after seeing Gene Autry perform in the Western film Ride, Tenderfoot, Ride (an account that had been given by Pass himself), Pass later stated he did not remember who or what inspired him to pursue music.
+Pass became interested in playing guitar after seeing Gene Autry perform in the Western film Ride, Tenderfoot, Ride.

-Pass received his first guitar and started creating music when at age 9.
+Pass received his first guitar and started creating music at age 9.
 Pass stated his first guitar was a Harmony, and that he had asked for a guitar for his birthday.
 He began playing for neighbors, and learned chords from his father's Italian friends.
 He attended guitar lessons every Sunday with a local teacher for six to eight months and practiced for up to six hours per day, rapidly advancing in skill level.
 As he improved his craft, he participated in the local music scene of Johnstown, where he would enjoy the company of other guitarists and listen to the music that was being created.

 Pass was finding paying gigs at dances and weddings in Johnstown as early as age 14, playing with bands led by Tony Pastor and Charlie Barnet, honing his guitar skills while "learning the ropes" in the music industry.
 He began traveling with small jazz groups and moved from Pennsylvania to New York City.

 Pass would continue to perform with big bands until 1947, when he enlisted and served in the US military.

 Pass developed an addiction to heroin after his tenure in the military had ended.
 He lived in New Orleans for a year, playing bebop at strip clubs.
 Pass later revealed that he had suffered a "nervous breakdown" in New Orleans due to virtually unlimited access to drugs that enabled the musician to engage in severe benders.
 Pass recalled, "I would come to New York a lot, then get strung out and leave."

 Pass spent much of the 1950s in and out of prison for drug-related convictions.
 Pass said, "Staying high was my first priority; playing was second; girls were third.
 But the first thing really took all my energy."
 He recovered after a two-and-a-half-year stay in the Synanon rehabilitation program, largely putting his music on hold during his prison sentence.